Credit:

 Heated gloves can be great, but let’s face it—they’re expensive and not needed for most people’s everyday activities.
 The battery packs and heating elements make most heated gloves bulkier and heavier than standard gloves.
 If you need fine finger dexterity, most of the gloves we reviewed might not be for you (the exception being the Savior Heat Rechargeable Glove Liners, which were relatively thin).

 Lastly, if you’re looking for medical or therapeutic benefits (for arthritis, Raynaud’s, or neuropathy), standard heated gloves might not be the best fit.
-Yes, they get hot, but don’t provide compression or targeted therapy.
+Yes, they get hot, but they don’t provide compression or targeted therapy.
 In that case, a specialized glove might serve you better – for example, compression gloves or microwavable therapy mitts can offer relief for joint pain without bulk or batteries.
 (See our guide to the Best Gloves for Neuropathy for more on these alternatives.)

 Things to Consider Before Buying Heated Gloves